Yale-DMAC/dmac_data_docs/policies/software_development_policy.md

 ## ArchivesSpace Overview

 ArchivesSpace is an open source, integrated software platform that supports a wide spectrum of functions, tasks, and workflows within an archival repository.
-These include (but aren't limited to) container and location management; recording accession data; recording and managing descriptive data; creation and management of name and subject authorities; digital object management; tracking and management of archival processing tasks; and output of encoded finding aids and catalog records.
+These include (but aren't limited to) container and location management; recording accession data; recording and managing descriptive data; creation and management of name and subject authorities; digital object management; tracking and management of archival processing tasks; and output of finding aids and catalog records.
 At the Yale University Library, ArchivesSpace is the system of record for archival resource description, accessioning, collection control, and the description of people, families and corporate bodies.

-ArchivesSpace is currently developed as an end-user application for library staff, and has been customized through the development and implementation of several plug-ins.
-ArchivesSpace functionality is integrated with Atlas Systems Aeon, a patron request management application used by several YUL special collection repositories.
-Work is also underway to integrate ArchivesSpace functionality with Preservica, a digital preservation system recently adopted by YUL.
+ArchivesSpace is currently developed as an end-user application for library staff and researchers, and has been customized through the development and implementation of many plug-ins.
+ArchivesSpace functionality is integrated with Aeon, Preservica, YUL's Digital Collections System (DCS), Quicksearch, Aviary, ICE, and other YUL systems.

 ## Parties Involved:

-* Yale Archival Management Systems Committee (YAMS)
+* Archives Advisory Group (AAG)
+* BRBL Special Collections Metadata Services (SCMS)
 * Yale University Library IT Department
 * Yale University Library ArchivesSpace Users and Stakeholders
 * Lyrasis
 * ArchivesSpace User Community
 * Hudson Molonglo, or other external software development vendors contracted by YUL
-* YUL Special Collections Steering Committee
+* YUL Special Collections Steering Committee (SCSC)
+* YUL Metadata Steering Committee (MSC)
+* Library IT Steering Committee (ITSC)

 ## Reference to Supplemental Agreements and Policies